-When I met Tricia Stirling at her When My Heart Was Wicked signing in February, I had no idea that she’s from the same city I reside until we got to talk.
-This book takes place in Sacramento, and a bit in the city I spent a good part of my teen years/party days — Chico aka “the party city”.
-But Chico is more than a party city, though: there is plenty of outdoorsy things to explore and do.
+When I met Tricia Stirling at her When My Heart Was Wicked signing in February, I had no idea that she’s from the same city I reside until we met.
+This book takes place in Sacramento, and a bit in the city I spent a good part of my teen years/party days — Chico aka “the college/party city”.
+But Chico is more than a party city, though; there is plenty of outdoorsy things to explore and do.
 There aren’t very many fiction books that takes place here (at least what I’ve read/heard of), it’s almost as if people forgot that Sacramento is the Capital of California.
 Too many are focused on LA.
 So I’m excited to show you around the Capital of California in this story diary!

 “I used to be one of those girls.
 The kind who loved to deliver bad news.
 When I colored my hair, I imagined it seeping into my scalp, black dye pooling into my veins.

 But that was the old Lacy.
 Now, when I cast spells, they are always for good.”